-Bachelor of Business Administration Completion Program
+The Bachelor of Business Administration (BBA) Degree Completion Programs

 - Learn to manage data

 - Balance your work/life/education schedule with asynchronous online courses

 - In the BBA online track: Take courses that run for 8 weeks at a time on an asynchronous schedule.
 The program runs fall, spring and summer however students work with their academic adviser for support in special circumstance such as work and family commitments.

 - In the BBA on-campus track: add a variety of business or other minors to your degree to distinguish your experience and skills upon graduation.

 - Take a challenging variety of courses intended to give you a well-rounded background in all aspects of operating a business, from accounting and finance to marketing and organizational management to information technology and statistics/data analysis

 - Develop critical thinking, problem-solving and lifelong leadership skills that help you adapt to the constantly changing business world, from globalization to new technology

 - Take advantage of our dedicated Business Career Center focused on connecting you to internships and careers